 Come to Kandy at the right time of year and you’ll hit the colourful Esala Perahera carnival.
 This features a spectacular cast of beautifully adorned elephants, thousands of drummers, dancers and acrobats on stilts.
 Marvel at cracking whips and swinging fire pots, as a replica of the Buddha's tooth is paraded through the city streets.

 After the excitement of the carnival, travel by train to the cooler climate of the Nuwara Eliya tea plantations.
-Known as Little England, here you’ll stay in a converted tea factory, learning how to pick the leaves from the bush.
-You’ll then discover the fascinating process that transforms these humble leaves into the perfect cup of tea we all know and love.
+Known as Little England, here you'll learn how to pick the leaves and discover the fascinating process that transforms them into the perfect cup of tea.

 After all your travel, today you can explore Nuwara Eliya at your own pace.
 This mountainous region is covered with rejuvenating cloud decks, lush canopies and misty waterfalls.
 However, if you fancy a dose of culture, we recommend visiting the nearby Seetha Amman Temple.
 This colourful Hindu shrine is decorated with ornate religious figures.

 After exploring the hillside tea plantations, head back to the south of the country and Yala National Park.
 This luxurious forest is home to the highest density of leopard anywhere in the world.
 Spend two nights here, enjoying your first family game drive in this unique landscape soon after your arrival.
 Make sure your camera is charged.